November 11, 2017

 There are inherent risks to firewalking, which are detailed for all seminar attendees.
 Failure to adhere to the rules of the event, including standing in one spot too long or attempting to run across the coals, can increase the odds of blisters and burning.

-Participants are extensively prepped during the seminar, on firewalking, and how to successfully get through the firewalk.
+Participants are extensively prepped during the seminar.
+You can ask any questions during this time and ensure that you have all the information you need to successfully get through the firewalk.

 After doing the firewalk, attendees will have their feet hosed down to ensure that hot coals haven’t stuck to their toes, as those can cause hot spots or blisters.
 If participants do experience the hot spots or blisters, there is a trained team on site to evaluate and treat.